Wolox/layout/README.md

 ### General import of Wolox-boostrap

-This will generate a series of classes like:
+This will generate a series of classes based on the default minimum (0), maximum (200px) and scale (10px) that looks like this:

 ```scss
 .m-0 { margin: 0; }
 .m-1 { margin: 10px; }